CSU Policy: Cost Transfers on Sponsored Projects

 4. Cost Overruns

 During review and prior to the award expiration date, it may be determined that an overdraft might occur.
 If an overdraft is anticipated, the department may move the costs to a non-sponsored account with the same function and treat it similar to cost sharing (see University Policy on Cost Sharing for Sponsored Projects), or to another research-related gift account or sponsored project account that also benefitted from the expenditure.
-Documentation of the benefit must be fully explained.
+Documentation of the benefit must be fully explained as noted above.

 5. Costs That Benefit More Than One Project

-In limited situations, charging costs to a non-sponsored funding source initially and later reallocating these charges to sponsored projects may need to occur.
+• In limited situations, charging costs to a non-sponsored funding source initially and later reallocating these charges to sponsored projects may be necessary.
 However, this should only be done in unusual or special circumstances.
-The requirement of initially charging costs to the appropriate funding source should always be followed unless the costs benefit two or more projects or activities that are closely related, and the proportion of benefit received by each project cannot be specifically determined in advance.
-When this situation exists, costs may be transferred to the benefitting projects when the transfer meets all of the following conditions:
+The requirement of initially charging costs to the appropriate funding source should be followed unless the costs benefit two or more projects or activities that are closely related, and the proportion of benefit received by each project cannot be specifically determined in advance.
+When this situation exists, costs may be transferred to the benefitting projects when the transfer meets all of the following conditions (Note: Transfers between related projects must still comply with the 90-day transfer period.):

 • The initial charge could appropriately have been allocated to either activity/account.